Table of Contents

 Methods are nothing more than properties that hold function values.

-When a function is called as a method—looked up as a property and immediately called, as in object.method()
+When a function is called as a method—looked up as a property and immediately called, as in object.method()—the binding called this in its body automatically points at the object that it was called on.

-Note the difference between the function defined with function
+Note the difference between the function defined with function keyword & Arrow function

 1